percona/pxb-docs/docs/xtrabackup-option-reference.md

 is not started until such long-running queries exist.

 This option has no effect if `--ftwrl-wait-timeout` is `0`.
 The default value is `60` seconds.
-The xtrabackup binary automatically uses [Backup locks] as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables when backup locks are supported.
+The xtrabackup binary automatically uses [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables when backup locks are supported.

 ### ftwrl-wait-query-type